Background pattern

 These side effects may occur with certain frequencies, which are defined as follows:

-• Very frequent: affect more than 1 in 10 users
+• very common: affects more than 1 in 10 users

-• Unknown frequency: cannot be estimated from available data
+• frequency not known: cannot be estimated from the available data

-• After taking Wilzin, you may experience stomach irritation, especially at the beginning of treatment.
+• After taking Wilzin, gastric irritation may occur, especially at the start of treatment.

-• Changes in blood tests, including an increase in some liver and pancreatic enzymes, have been reported.
+• Changes in blood tests have been reported, including an increase in some liver and pancreatic enzymes.

 • A decrease in red and white blood cells may occur.